Nausea-Friendly Meals for Ozempic | Gentle Foods That Actually Stay Down

 7. Banana + Cottage Cheese

-Bananas are a BRAT diet staple (Bananas, Rice, Applesauce, Toast) — the same approach doctors recommend for stomach bugs.
+Bananas are a BRAT diet staple (Bananas, Rice, Applesauce, Toast) — the same approach health professionals recommend for gut bugs.
 They're easy to digest, rich in potassium, and their natural sweetness makes them tolerable even when nothing else sounds good.
 Cottage cheese adds protein without adding heaviness if you keep the portion small.

 - 1 medium banana